Slow Dancing (Lindsey Buckingham song)

 "Slow Dancing" is a track on Lindsey Buckingham's second solo album, Go Insane.
 Despite receiving power rotation on MTV, "Slow Dancing" failed to make the Billboard Hot 100, although it did reach number 6 on the Bubbling Under Hot 100 Singles, an extension to the Hot 100.
 34 years after its release, "Slow Dancing" was performed live for the first time.

-"Slow Dancing" possesses a 4/4 dance beat with a heavy reliance on computer sounds, particularly the 8 bit Fairlight CMI.
+"Slow Dancing" possesses a 4/4 dance beat and has a heavy reliance on computer sounds, particularly from the 8 bit Fairlight CMI.
 Buckingham said in a 2018 interview with Stereogum that "Slow Dancing" explores the idea of striving for human connection through romantic aspirations.
 Early in the song's development, Buckingham had the idea of concluding "Slow Dancing" with a classical-inspired 3/4 waltz, and this concept was ultimately kept in the final version of the song.

 Critical reception

 Several months before "Slow Dancing" was released as a single, the Los Angeles Times earmarked the song as Go Insane's "best shot at the charts".
 Billboard described "Slow Dancing" as a "new bit of creative insanity" and wrote that the song's "lurching dance beat is set in a mix that goes to unsettling extremes."
 Rolling Stone commented that "Slow Dancing's "whipcrack backbeat kicks "Slow Dancing" out of the living room and onto the dance floor where it belongs."